-You will normally know if the puppy seriously distressed if it starts throwing itself at the bars trying desperately to escape, defecating or urinating and salivating in the crate is also signs of distress.
+You will normally know if the puppy is seriously distressed if it starts throwing itself at the bars trying desperately to escape, defecating or urinating and salivating in the crate is also signs of distress.

-If you decide that the bedroom is not the best place for the puppy, and there are some very good reasons why pups should not be allowed upstairs, unless seriously distressed.
+If you decide that the bedroom is not the best place for the puppy, there are some very good reasons why pups should not be allowed upstairs, unless seriously distressed.

 Puppies bones are soft and pliable at this age, Any pressure on the joints of the front legs whilst manoeuvring downstairs can cause a condition called over-run.
 This is when the bone between the pastern and the forearm pushes over the forearm joint causing lameness and premature arthritis.

 Why You Should Use a Crate.
 It aids the training of toileting outdoors.
 It is a safe haven.
 You can use it when your dog is convalescing.
 If your dog is injured or ill, the first thing that happens in the vets if they put the dog in a crate.